 The purpose of Fondulac Public Library District (the District) is to serve the informational, cultural, educational, and recreational needs of all residents within the District boundaries, regardless of age or educational background.
-Revenues are substantially generated as a result of taxes assessed and allocated to Fondulac Public Library District (an example would be property taxes).
+Revenues are substantially generated as a result of taxes assessed and allocated to the District (an example would be property taxes).
 The District revenues are, therefore, primarily dependent on the economy within Tazewell County.
-The accounting policies of Fondulac Public Library District conform to generally accepted accounting principles as applicable to governments.
+The accounting policies of the District conform to generally accepted accounting principles as applicable to governments.
 The following is a summary of the significant policies: